coq-community/manifesto/README.md

 - **Why wait for a second phase of the project for the second and the third objectives?**

+  We want to attract experimented users and prominent members of the Coq community to form the editorial board.
+Because these people are usually very busy, being able to show them that the organization is already active will help convince them to join the board.
+If you are already interested in joining this board, please let us know at theo@irif.fr and pierre.casteran@labri.fr.

+  Furthermore, we will propose a format for the documentation packages based on a preliminary work by Pierre Castéran.

 - **Why this name?**

   The coq-community organization takes its inspiration from the similar-named